-Water level fluctuations result in the establishment and presence of vegetation able to withstand wet and dry conditions and are an important buffer between the aquatic and terrestrial ecosystems.

-Riparian areas play a critical role in water quality by filtering or absorbing contaminants from the upland landscape, or from floodwaters, through the provision of shade in shorelines that keeps water temperatures low, as a carbon source to streams through litterfall, for creating soil stability and sediment control, and by supporting wildlife habitat and food for fish and other aquatic organisms.
+Riparian habitat provides an important buffer between the aquatic and terrestrial ecosystems.
+Water level fluctuations result in the establishment and presence of vegetation able to withstand wet and dry conditions.
+Riparian areas play a critical role in water quality by filtering or absorbing contaminants from the upland landscape, or from floodwaters.
+Riparian vegetation provides shade in shorelines that keeps water temperatures low, is a carbon source to streams through litterfall, creates soil stability and sediment control, and supports wildlife habitat and food for fish and other aquatic organisms.
 These areas also provide nearshore habitat structural elements, such as snags or large woody debris (LWD), that create ideal conditions for shelter for many land and aquatic organisms and are a sink for sediments.
 Through infiltration, absorption, uptake, filtering, and deposition processes, riparian zones significantly reduce the amount of runoff and pollutants that reach both surface and underground water sources (Narumalani et al., 1997).